Archived Press Clippings

 Cilla Huggins - Juke Blues Nov 02

-"In the hands of Jerry Douglas, Michael Messer, Sonny Landreth & Stacy Phillips, the resophonic guitar has journeyed light years from its country/blues roots."
+"In the hands of Jerry Douglas, Michael Messer, Sonny Landreth & Stacy Phillips, slide guitar has journeyed light years from its country/blues roots."

 Paul Alcantara - Guitar Buyer magazine - Dec 02